 Embracing the notion of the scholar-artist, my research focuses on the intersections of theatrical performance and issues of language, race, class, gender, culture and national identity.
-My areas of expertise include: world theater history, intercultural performance, translation studies, multilingual performance, creole and mixed race studies, transnational studies, African American theater, race and performance, musical theater, new play development, theater for social change, theater of Cape Verde (West Africa), and theater of the African diaspora.
+My areas of research and teaching include: multilingual performance, translation studies, African American theater, theater of Cape Verde (West Africa), creole and mixed race performance, theater for social change, musical theater, new play development, world theater history, and directing.

 My chapter, “Setting a Global Table with Multilingual Theater,” was recently published in CASTING A MOVEMENT, edited by Claire Syler and Daniel Banks.
 The chapter is based on my direction of the multilingual premiere of The Orphan Sea by Caridad Svich.
 I suggest that the choice to direct a multilingual play is an invitation to engage in cross-cultural projects that celebrate different cultures, religions, identities, and perspectives.
 Our rehearsals and performances were sites to experiment with translation theory, multilingual performance strategies, and audience reception.
 I am honored to be part of this exciting collection from Routledge.